Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 Day Before: Preparation

-- Eat simple, light meals — soups, cooked vegetables, and rice
+- Eat simple, light meals.
+Soups, cooked vegetables, rice

-- Avoid alcohol, caffeine, processed foods, sugar, and heavy meats
+- Avoid alcohol, caffeine, processed foods, sugar, heavy meats

 - Go to bed early